bitcoin-resources/bitcoin-resources.github.io/index.md

 #### Nassim Taleb

-Highly improbably events, such as the invention of Bitcoin, are almost impossible to predict.
-However, [Nassim Nicholas Taleb][nntaleb] wrote multiple books on concepts which help to foster a solid understanding of Bitcoin.
+Highly improbable events, such as the invention of Bitcoin, are almost impossible to predict.
+However, [Nassim Nicholas Taleb][nntaleb] wrote multiple books on concepts that help to foster a solid understanding of Bitcoin.
 In short, the invention of Bitcoin is a *Black Swan* event resulting in an *antifragile* organism.
 Miners are *"fooled by randomness"* to keep it alive, and participation requires *skin in the game*.